MCP Servers

 pkce: true

-If the server publishes an OpenID Connect discovery document or supports dynamic client registration, you can omit authorize_url/token_url/registration entirely.
-The platform discovers them at connection time.
+If the server publishes OAuth authorization-server metadata or supports dynamic client registration, you can omit the client block and give the platform the authorization server to discover.
 Servers that publish a .well-known/oauth-authorization-server endpoint work this way.

 Script-based auth